 Wondering what happened to your regular AC company?
 Here are four problems with the corporate takeovers happening in San Antonio.

-After a buyout, big corporations used to phase out a local business’s name.
-Now, you might not even see that corporate identity.
-Recently, a number of AC companies have changed hands without customers knowing it.
+After a buyout, the big corporations used to phase out the local business’s name.
+Now, you might not even see that new corporate identity at all.
+Recently, a number of AC companies have changed hands without customers even knowing it.

 Where you’re looking for transparency, now you’re not sure who owns the company and what they’re all about.
-Chances are, they aren’t supporting local nonprofits or giving back to the community like your favorite small business did.
+Are they supporting local nonprofits or giving back to the community like your favorite small business once did.

 If your AC system breaks down, all you want to do is have someone take a look and give you a few straightforward, reasonable solutions.
 You’ll also want some time to mull things over before committing to a major expense.